-The capacity of local governments to improve environmental outcomes can be built through community involvement and awareness of key environmental issues within the community.
-However, effective engagement with residents is dependent on the community's capacity to be involved in environmental initiatives.
+The capacity of local governments to improve environmental outcomes can be built through community involvement and the awareness of key environmental issues within the community.
+However effective engagement with residents is dependent on the community's capacity to be involved in environmental initiatives.
 Capacity may relate to the community's time, willingness, motivation and the perceived level of support.

-It is important the City provides ongoing support and encouragement for community involvement in environmental management.
-The City actively engages with its community and environment groups to provide support and assistance to volunteers working within its natural areas.
+It is therefore important that the City provides ongoing support and encouragement for community involvement in environmental management.
+The City of Joondalup actively engages with its community and environment groups to provide support and assistance to volunteers working within the City's natural areas.
 Maintaining this support and addressing barriers to community participation is critical to ensuring the community remains engaged in environmental management and continues to assist the City in achieving positive environmental outcomes.